-Your 110 induction cooker (Fig. 2.1) has the following features:
+Your induction cooker (Fig. 2-1) has the following features:

 - A. 5 induction cooking zones

-- B. Control panel
+- B. A control panel

-- C. A separate glide-out grill
+- C. A glide-out grill

-- D. A multifunction oven
+- D. A multi-function oven

-- E. Fan oven
+- E. A tall fan oven

-- F. Bread proving / Storage drawer

 The Hob

 Use only pans that are suitable for induction hobs.
 We recommend stainless steel, enamelled steel pans or cast iron pans with enamelled bases.
 Note that some stainless steel pans are not suitable for use with an induction hob so please check carefully before purchasing any cookware.